 Vocalize sings a variety of music:

 You'll get the chance to sing alongside other passionate people as part of a performing ensemble.

 A choir is a fantastic opportunity to create community by uniting people around a common interest in a way that's enjoyable, challenging and rewarding.

 Music has a quality that can raise us above the mundane and ordinary and into the special, the magical, into the past and toward a better future.
 And, what's more - it's fun!
 Vocalize formed in April 2012, designed for people who love to sing, but who don't necessarily consider themselves 'singers'.
 Vocalize is open to all members of the community, irrespective of age, ability or background, and provides an opportunity to those who have always wanted to try singing but perhaps never did due to nerves, low self-esteem or lack of opportunity.
 It also welcomes those with more singing experience or those who have been previously involved in a choir elsewhere.

-Kerrie Polkinghorne has been involved in music of some description since her primary school days, playing the flute, saxophone, keyboard and singing.
+Kerrie Polkinghorne has been involved in music of some description since her primary school days, playing the flute, saxophone, cello, keyboard and singing.
 She attended Concordia College on a music scholarship, and conducted a church choir for three years.